NEW STUFF

 by Stan Lee & Co.

 The latest oversize, full color, hardcover volume in the Atlas Comics Library being published by Fantagraphics collects ten complete issues from the early 1950s: Amazing Detective Cases #11-14 and Men’s Adventures #21-26.
 These comics offer up a potent mix of crime and horror and are chock full of what-goes-around-comes-around karmic payback tales in the grand EC tradition.
 Shiver As You Read! includes great work by Bill Everett, B. Krigstein, Russ Heath, Gene Colan, John Romita, George Tuska, Joe Sinnott, Dick Ayers and more – including some of Fred Kida's best stories.
-And while almost none of the stories have writing credits, it's a safe bet thatn many, if not most, stories are scripted by Stan Lee.
+And while almost none of the stories have writing credits, it's a safe bet that many, if not most, of them are scripted by Stan Lee.

 retail price - $44.99 copacetic price - $35.75